Baccharis genistelloides

 Baccharis genistelloides is a species of flowering plant from the family Asteraceae.
-B. genistelloides is one of the most studied species in its genus Baccharis regarding its phytochemistry and pharmacological effects.
+It is one of the most studied species in its genus Baccharis regarding its phytochemistry and pharmacological effects.
 The plant species is widely used in folk medicine.

 The plant has been used as a folk treatment of high blood pressure, diabetes, stomachaches, and kidney infections.
 B. genistelloides contains flavonoids that may have anti-inflammatory effects.